 The MSU potato breeding and genetics program is actively producing new germplasm and advanced seedlings that are improved for cold chipping, and resistance to scab, late blight, and Colorado potato beetle.
-For the 2017 field season, progeny from about 400 crosses were planted and evaluated.
+For the 2018 field season, progeny from about 450 crosses were planted and evaluated.
 Of those, the majority were crosses to select for round whites (chip-processing and tablestock), with the remainder to select for yellow flesh, long/russet types, red skin, and novelty market classes.
-During the 2017 harvest, over 1,000 selections were made from the 40,000 seedlings produced.
-In addition, about 500 first year selections from elite chip-processing crosses segregating for PVY resistance were made.
-All potential chip-processing selections will be tested in January and April 2018 directly out of 45° F (7.2°C) and 50°F (10°C) storages.
-Atlantic, Pike (50°F chipper) and Snowden

-(45°F chipper) are chip-processed as check cultivars.
+During the 2018 harvest, over 1,000 selections were made from the 45,000 seedlings produced.
+In addition, about 700 first year selections from elite chip-processing crosses segregating for PVY resistance were made.
+All potential chip-processing selections will be tested in January and April 2019 directly out of 45°F (7.2°C) and 50°F (10°C) storages.
+Atlantic, Pike (50°F chipper) and Snowden (45°F chipper) are chip-processed as check cultivars.
 Selections have been identified at each stage of the selection cycle that have desirable agronomic characteristics and chipprocessing potential.
-At the 12-hill and 30-hill evaluation state, about 200 and 80 selections were made, respectively; based upon chip quality, specific gravity, scab resistance, late blight resistance and DNA markers for PVY and Golden nematode resistance.
+At the 12-hill and 30-hill evaluation state, about 300 and 100 selections were made, respectively; based upon chip quality, specific gravity, scab resistance, late blight resistance and DNA markers for PVY and Golden nematode resistance.
 Selection in the early generation stages has been enhanced by the incorporation of the scab and late blight evaluations of the early generation material.
+Unfortunately, in 2018 we were unable to get the late blight infection to spread enough to collect useful data.
 We are pushing our early generation selections from the 30-hill stage into tissue culture to minimize PVY issues in our breeding and seed stock.
-We are now using a cryotherapy method that was developed in our lab to remove viruses.
+We are now using a cryotherapy method as well as the traditional methods that was developed in our lab to remove viruses.
 We feel that this technique predictably as well as quickly remove virus from tissue culture stocks.
 Our results show that we are able to remove both PVY and PVS from lines, but PVS can be difficult to remove in certain lines.
 We tested the removal of PLRV and succeeded.
-Over 2000 lines are maintained in tissue culture for the breeding and genetics program.
+Over 1500 lines are maintained in tissue culture for the breeding and genetics program.